What is Acupuncture?

 Stress and Anxiety: Many individuals report feeling more relaxed and calm after receiving acupuncture treatment.

-Digestive Issues: Acupuncture may help with ailments such as nausea, including that caused by chemotherapy.
+Digestive Issues: Acupuncture may help with ailments such as nausea, including chemotherapy-induced nausea.

-Sleep Problems: Acupuncture can promote relaxation, which may lead to improved sleep quality.
+Sleep Problems: Acupuncture can promote relaxation, which may improve sleep quality.

 Overall Wellbeing: Many people incorporate acupuncture into a holistic approach to maintaining their health.

 The National Institute for Health and Care Excellence (NICE) in the UK recognises acupuncture for certain conditions, such as chronic tension-type headaches and migraines.
-However, the evidence for its effectiveness in treating other conditions can vary, and further research is needed.
+However, evidence of its effectiveness in treating other conditions varies, and further research is needed.

 Possible Risks and Side Effects of Acupuncture